armand1027/HappyCustomerBank/README.md

 LoggedIn- Application Logged (Variable for understanding the problem – cannot be used in prediction) Disbursed- Loan Disbursed (Target Variable)

+### Example of data distribution (Source - Categorical Variable with multiple Levels)

 ```
 resnet_match       0.808508
 inception_match    0.898601